Skip to main content

 Carelessness, Clumsiness, and Comparative Negligence

-Most states follow the rule of comparative negligence when it comes to slip and fall accidents and providing a defense to negligence charges.
-This means that if you somehow contributed to your own accident, your award for your injuries and other damages may be lessened by the amount for which you were comparatively at fault.
+A property owner has different ways to put up a defense to negligence claims.
+Most states follow the rule of comparative negligence when it comes to a plaintiff's contributory negligence.
+This means that if you somehow contributed to your own accident, your claim is weakened.
+Your award for your injuries and other damages may be lessened by the amount for which you were comparatively at fault.
 This percentage is determined by a judge or jury.
 An example of a situation where comparative fault might be in play could be an accident where you were talking on your cell phone and not paying attention to a warning sign.

-Like researching the liability of the property owner, there are some questions that you can ask of yourself to estimate how likely it is you'll be found to be comparatively negligent:
+There are some questions that you can ask yourself to estimate how likely it is you'll be found to be comparatively negligent:

 • Did you have a legitimate reason for being on the property owner's premises when the accident happened?
-Should the owner have anticipated you, or someone in a similar situation to you, being there?
+Should the owner have anticipated you?

-• Would a person of reasonable caution in the same situation have noticed and avoided the dangerous condition, or handled the condition in a way that would have lessened the chances of slipping and falling?
-An example of this could be if you were holding onto the handrail while going down icy stairs.
+• Would a person of reasonable caution in the same situation have noticed and avoided the dangerous condition?
+Would they have handled the condition in a way that would have lessened the chances of slipping and falling?
+An example of this could be if you were holding onto a handrail while going down icy stairs.

-• Did the property owner erect a barrier or give warning of the dangerous condition that led to your slip and fall accident?
+• Did the property owner erect a barrier or give a warning of the dangerous condition that led to your slip-and-fall accident?

-• Were you engaging in any inherently dangerous activities that contributed to your slip and fall accident?
-Examples of this could be running around the edges of pools, texting while walking, jumping or skipping, and attempting to ice skate while in your business shoes.
+• Were you engaging in any inherently dangerous activities that contributed to your slip-and-fall accident?
+Examples of this could be running around the edges of pools, texting while walking, jumping or skipping, and attempting to ice skate while in business shoes.

-If you've been talking with the insurance company about a possible settlement for your injuries, you'll probably be asked many questions that are similar to these.
+If you've been talking with an insurance company about a possible settlement for your injuries, you may encounter challenges.
+You'll probably be asked many questions that are similar to these.
 Although you won't have to prove to the insurance company that you were extremely careful, you'll probably have to show you weren't comparatively negligent.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help